slab/delta/README.md

 A Delta is made up of an array of operations.
 Unless otherwise specified all methods are self modifying and returns `this` for chainability.

+Deltas should always be represented in the most compact form.
+For example two consecutive insert operations of plain text should always be combined into one.

 ### constructor

 Creates a new Delta object.